Reading Time: 8 minutes

 Type of Shipping

 You can save a lot of time by detailing your car before you ship it to the car show.
 However, since the weather is often unpredictable, it’s best to ship your car using enclosed car transportation.
-You don’t want your polish to be dulled by snow, sleet, hail or rain.
+Do not let your polish to be dulled by snow, sleet, hail or rain.
 Likewise, the sand and salt can cause corrosion of your precious original paint, while the sun can cause the paint to fade.

 Enclosed car shipping will ensure that your car looks perfectly pristine at the car show by protecting it from road debris, the weather and prying eyes.

 While the risk of damage to your vehicle is minimal, it’s still important to make sure the transportation company carries insurance.
-Transporters are highly experienced and reliable, but accidents happen, whether you’re driving your car, or they are transporting it.
-You want to be sure that the company is insured in the unlikely event of any damage.
+Transporters are highly experienced and reliable, however accidents can happen.
+Confirm that you are insured.
+Be sure that the company is insured in the unlikely event of any damage.

-Open car carriers have to be insured for a minimum of $150,000, while enclosed carriers require a minimum of $250,000.
+Open car carriers have to be insured for a minimum of $150,000.
+Enclosed carriers require a minimum of $250,000.
 Classic car transport specialists usually have coverage that ranges between $500,000 to a few million USD.

 When you work through a broker such as Nationwide Auto Transportation, you have the added benefit of the broker’s insurance as well.
 It’s a good idea to inquire about the available insurance, and to check with your own insurer as well.

 You want to ensure that the company you work with is a reputable.
-All auto transportation companies must be registered and approved and must carry an MC number from the Federal Motor Carriers Safety Association and an USDOT number from the Department of Transport.
+All auto transportation companies have be registered and approved.
+A company must carry an MC number from the Federal Motor Carriers Safety Association and an USDOT number from the Department of Transport.

 It’s a good idea to check on the company’s reputation too, before you book your car show transport service.
 Be sure to read their customer reviews on Yelp and Google Business, and see how they rate on the Better Business Bureau website.
 An A+ rating is just perfect!

-The condition of your vehicle is an important consideration when it comes to shipping your classic car, as that determines how the car is loaded onto the truck.
+The condition of your vehicle is an important consideration when it comes to shipping your classic car.
+This determines how the car is loaded onto the truck.
 It is important to let us know the exact condition of your car so that we can arrange the appropriate equipment.

 - If your classic car still drives, it can be driven onto the truck.